 We’re located in Wilmington, but we get patients from Cincinnati and surrounding areas who are willing to make the drive.
 Why?
 We can save them money — and we prioritize gentle care.

-First, we’ll only charge for the amount of anesthesia time necessary for the procedure.
+First, we’ll only charge for the amount of anesthesia time necessary for the wisdom teeth removal.
 Most oral surgeons charge for the full amount allowed by insurance (typically 60 to 90 minutes) even though much less than 60 minutes is actually required.

 We also don’t base our fees on some arbitrary fee schedule.
 We charge you what it actually costs us — no “voodoo math,” as President George H. Bush liked to say.

 Finally, we don’t allow the dental insurance industry to dictate your needs.
-You’re in our chair, so we follow our rules: That means your oral health and comfort come first.
+You’re in our chair, we’re the wisdom teeth removal surgeons.
+That means the insurance companies follow our rules: Your oral health and comfort come first.
 We believe in treating our patients right.
 After all, you’re family.